-- (a) A listing of professional and academic credentials and mailing address; - (b) A list of up to five publications most closely related to the proposed project and five other significant publications.
-Additional lists of publications, lectures, and the rest should not be included;
+(a) A listing of professional and academic credentials and mailing address;

+(b) A list of up to five publications most closely related to the proposed project and five other significant publications.

-- (8) Current and pending support.
-Describe all current and pending federal financial/funding support for all principal and co-investigators, including unfunded collaborators making a substantial contribution to the research.
+(8) Current and pending support.
+Describe all current and pending federal financial/funding support for all principal and co-investigators.
 Continuing grants must also be included.
-The capability of the investigator and collaborators to complete the proposed work in light of present commitments to other projects should be addressed.
-Therefore, please discuss the percentage of time investigators and collaborators have devoted to other Federal or non-Federal projects, as compared to the time that will be devoted to the project solicited under this notice.
-A current and pending support form is not required but is available on the CSCOR web site for your use: http://coastalscience.noaa.gov/funding/applicants/forms.
-You must respond to the requirement whether or not you have any current and/or pending support. - (9) A list of all applicable permits that will be required to perform the proposed work.
-You must respond to this requirement element whether or not permits are required - (10) Accomplishments from Prior Federal Support.
-If any PI or co-PI identified on the project has received federal funding in the past five years for research, information on the award(s) is required.
-Each PI and co-PI who has received more than one award (excluding amendments) must report on the award most closely related to the proposal and funded by NOAA CSCOR.
+A current and pending support form is available on the CSCOR web site for your use: http://coastalscience.noaa.gov/funding/applicants/forms.
+You must respond to the requirement whether or not you have any current and/or pending support, e.g. by indicating "not applicable".

+(9) A list of all applicable permits that will be required to perform the proposed work.
+You should respond to this requirement element whether or not permits are required.

+(10) Accomplishments from Prior Federal Support on SLR and/or NNBF related projects.
+If any PI or co-PI identified on the project has received federal funding in the past five years for research on SLR and/or NNBF, information on the award(s) is required.
+Each PI and co-PI who has received more than one award (excluding amendments) should report on the award most closely related to the proposal.
+This section should not exceed two pages per award.